-STATE State Constitution/ Electoral Statutes: Persons Disqualified Guardianship/Conserva torship Statutes Mental Health Statutes Developme ntal Disabilities / Mental Retardatio n Statutes solely by reason of that person's admission to the mental health services system.
+STATE State Constitution/ Electoral Statutes: Persons Disqualified Guardianship/Conserva torship Statutes Mental Health Statutes Developme ntal Disabilities / Mental Retardatio n Statutes No disqualification electoral statute. vote or to exercise any other civil right solely by reason of that person's admission to the mental health services system.
 N.H.
 REV. STAT.
-ANN. § 135-C:56(II). developmental disability or of his or her participation in the service delivery system, nor shall department rules restrict such rights.
+ANN. § 135-C:56(II). vote solely by reason of his or her developmental disability or of his or her participation in the service delivery system, nor shall department rules restrict such rights.
 N.H.
 REV. STAT.
-ANN. § 171-A: 14(1).
+ANN. § 171-A:14(I).
 NEW JERSEY On Nov.
 6, 2007, NJ voters approved constitutional amendment.
 New language states: No person who has been adjudicated by a court of competent jurisdiction to lack the capacity to understand the act of voting shall enjoy the right of suffrage.
 Previous language stated: No person shall have the right of suffrage who is an "idiot" or "insane" person.
 N.J.
 CONST. art 2, § 1, ¶ 6.
 No person shall have the right of suffrage who has been adjudicated by a court of competent jurisdiction to lack the capacity to understand the act of voting.
 N.J.
 STAT.
 ANN. § 19:4-1(1).
 Subject to any other provisions of law and the Constitution of New Jersey and the United States, no patient shall be deprived of the right to vote solely by reason of receiving treatment nor shall the treatment modify or vary any legal or civil right of any patient, including, but not limited to, the right to register for and to vote at elections.
 N.J.
 STAT.
-ANN. § 30: 4-24.2(a).
-Cannot be presumed incompetent because has been examined or treated for mental illness. §30: 4-24.2(c) Persons receiving in-patient assessment or treatment may register and vote subject to laws and Constitution, nor shall the treatment modify or vary any legal or No admission or residency at a facility or receipt any service for persons with developmental disabilities shall deprive persons of their right to register and vote.
+ANN. § 30:4-24.2(a).
+Cannot be presumed incompetent because has been examined or treated for mental illness.
 N.J.
 STAT.
-ANN. § 30: 6D-4(a).
+ANN. §30:4-24.2(c).
+Persons receiving in-patient assessment or treatment may register and vote subject to laws and Constitution.
+No admission or residency at a facility or receipt any service for persons with developmental disabilities shall deprive persons of their right to register and vote.
+N.J.
+STAT.
+ANN. § 30:6D-4(a).
 Determination of eligibility for MR services does not create presumption of incompetency; cannot revoke right to vote based solely on placement at residential facility.
 Carroll v.
 Cobb, 354 A.2d 355 (N.J.
 Super.
 Ct.
 1976).